Auto Insurance Terminology Guide

 Loss of use: The insurance provider will provide the funds to rent a car while your vehicle is under repair after an accident.

 Medical Payments Coverage: MedPay covers insurance for all the passengers present in your vehicle at the time of the accident.

 Motor Vehicle Report (MVR): An essential document which every insurance company needs before finalizing the policy.
 MVR contains information about crashes, violations, license history, etc.

 Multi-policy Discount: This type of discount is provided by most of the insurance companies when an individual buys multiple insurance policies from one company.

-Non-owners’ Auto Insurance: This is for those drivers who don’t have a vehicle but need insurance.
+Non-owner Auto Insurance: Non owner car insurance is for those drivers who don’t have a vehicle but need insurance.
 If the driver drivers a vehicle occasionally and the vehicle is also not fixed then this insurance comes into play.